-With a brand like DeWalt, you receive a Lithium-Ion battery which will hold a charge longer than others.
+With a brand like DeWalt, you receive a Lithium-Ion battery that will hold a charge longer than others.
 This means you can use the drill anywhere as long as you’ve charged the battery first.
 It’s also wise to keep a hand drill around and learn how to use it just in case you ever find yourself in a jam.

 Keep in mind that an impact driver is a different tool altogether.
 This is ideal for driving or removing bolts and screws.
 They have more torque and a fast-moving hammer which pounds at the bit.
 An impact driver relieves some of the pressure you exerted but isn’t needed as often as a regular cordless drill.

 Many people refer to this as a Sawzall and it is a beast when it comes to demolition tools.
 Not only are they compact, but they easily cut through steel and wood.
-The blade will measure anywhere from four to eight-inches and you’ll find it to be helpful when cutting pipes, pruning trees and doing any demo work.
+The blade will measure anywhere from four to eight inches and you’ll find it to be helpful when cutting pipes, pruning trees, and doing any demo work.

-The downside to using a reciprocating saw is that the blades are disposable, so you’ll need to have a stock on hand.
+The downside to using a reciprocating saw is that the blades are disposable, so you’ll need to have stock on hand.
 Remember, you don’t ever want to cut with a dull blade because that is dangerous.

 These aren’t a replacement for having a good old-fashioned hand saw.
 The biggest difference is that with a hand saw; you have to power it.
 This can become exhausting when working on larger projects.